LGBTQ rights in Guernsey

 Lesbian, gay, bisexual, and transgender (LGBT) rights in the British Crown dependency of Guernsey have improved significantly in the past decades.
 Same-sex sexual activity for both men and women is legal in Guernsey.
 Same-sex marriage has been legal since 2 May 2017 in Guernsey, and since 14 June 2018 in its dependency, Alderney.
 Legislation approving the legalisation of same-sex marriage in its other dependency, Sark was given royal assent on 11 March 2020.
 Guernsey is the only part of the British Isles to have never enacted civil partnership legislation, though civil partnerships performed in the United Kingdom were recognised for succession purposes.
 Since April 2017, same-sex couples can adopt in the entire Bailiwick.
 Discrimination based on sexual orientation and gender identity has been banned since 2004.
-Transgender people can legally change gender since 2007.
+Transgender people have been able to legally change gender since 2007.

 Law regarding same-sex sexual activity

 Prior to 1983, same-sex sexual activity was illegal; after decriminalisation, the age of consent was set at 21 (in line with the UK at that time).
 In 2000, the age of consent for male same-sex sexual acts was lowered to 18.
 In 2010, the States of Guernsey backed, in principle, a proposal to equalise the age of consent at 16.
 Legislation to this effect was approved in 2011 and took effect on 5 November 2012.
 However, Guernsey retains some specific male homosexual offences in its criminal law, including a ban on homosexual sexual acts not conducted in private.